aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

 - Provides separation of concerns with a common interface for user personas

 **Why are we doing this?**

 - To provide a CDK native interface for AWS VPC Lattice
 - Provide a way to deploy AWS VPC Lattice deterministically

 **Is this a breaking change**
 No.

-**What are the drawbacks of this solution**
+What are the drawbacks of this solution?

 - It is an opinionated pattern, however there are escapes to help customisation where needed.
 - It is a new AWS Service and its common usecases and features may change and evolve

 ---

 ### Acceptance

 Ticking the box below indicates that the public API of this RFC has been signed-off by the API bar raiser (the api-approved label was applied to the RFC pull request):

 `[ ] Signed-off by API Bar Raiser @TheRealAmazonKendra`